 D. Students will complete the required tax forms and sign the assistantship agreement.
 Tuition will be applied electronically for the current quarter.

-E. Students having a full academic year assistantship agreement (Fall, Winter, and Spring Quarters, or Fall and Spring Semesters) may receive a tuition remission for subsequent terms.
+E. Students having a full academic year assistantship agreement (Fall and Spring Semesters) may receive a tuition remission for subsequent terms.
 The student must be registered for the appropriate number of hours each term before tuition can be applied.